RathiRohit/surang-server/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-(Note: `PORT` & `AUTH_KEY` will be set automatically.
-Get the AUTH_KEY from your Heroku app dashboard and configure the same in Surang client.
+Use the same `AUTH_KEY` that you configure on Heroku in your Surang client.

+(Note: `PORT` will be auto-configured by Heroku.)

 ---